You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Some ways you can help in this regard include:

-- Let your child know that they are going have a good time with their other parent.
+- Let your child know that they will have a good time with their other parent.

 - Help your child pack for their time with the other parent.